Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Results

-\subsection{H1---Depth: Non-Monotonic Collapse Speed}
+\subsection{H1, Depth: Non-Monotonic Collapse Speed}

 Table~\ref{tab:depth} reports MLP results at depth $\in \{2,3,5,7\}$ (ReLU, $\lambda=10^{-4}$, 3~seeds).
+Following Section~\ref{sec:thresholds}, the NC1 collapse criterion is the strict $0.01$ for depth~$\geq5$ and the relaxed $0.05$ for depth~$\leq3$.
 The depth--$\tNC$ relationship is \emph{non-monotonic}: depth-3 collapses fastest (250~epochs), depth-7 slowest (340~epochs), with depth-2 and depth-5 intermediate.
 Greater capacity does not accelerate collapse; intermediate depth appears optimal.
-This mirrors the non-monotonic depth finding in grokking~\cite{manir2026grokking} (Fig.~\ref{fig:depth_effect}).
+This mirrors the non-monotonic depth finding in grokking~\citep{manir2026systematic}.
 One interpretation is that deeper networks accumulate stronger implicit weight-decay regularisation across more layers, slowing the \featnorm\ trajectory toward \fnthresh; we treat this as a hypothesis requiring theoretical investigation.
+The invariance of \fnthresh\ to depth should be read as holding \emph{at a fixed collapse criterion}: depths~5 and~7, which both reach the strict NC1~$<0.01$, differ by only $3\%$ (Table~\ref{tab:depth}), whereas the shallow depths~2 and~3, measured only at the relaxed NC1~$<0.05$, collapse at higher \featnorm.
+The larger spread of the shallow rows therefore reflects the relaxed criterion rather than a genuine depth dependence of the threshold.

-\subsection{H2---Activation: Joint Control of Speed and Collapsed Geometry}
+\subsection{H2, Activation: Joint Control of Speed and Collapsed Geometry}